artemdudkin/arduino-gprs-sim/README.md

                             //

 ```
-Also there are ./examples/Temperature folder with schematics and sketch for ds18b20 temperature sensor sending measurements by sim800l once a minute.
+Also there is ./examples/Temperature folder with schematics and sketch for ds18b20 temperature sensor sending measurements by sim800l once a minute.

 ## Tests